Wahiawa General Hospital – For Acute/Critical Patient Care and Emergency Department COVID-19 Updated Information Please Click Here

-In our attempt to mitigate the presence of COVID-19 at Wahiawa General Hospital (WGH), and in alignment with recommendations from the Center for Disease Control and Prevention (CDC) as well as the Hawaii State Department of Health (DOH), effective immediately the following measures have been put in place:
+In our attempt to mitigate the presence of COVID-19 at both Wahiawa General Hospital (WGH) and Wahiawa’s Nursing & Rehabilitation Center (WNRC), and in alignment with recommendations from the Center for Disease Control and Prevention (CDC), Centers for Medicare & Medicaid Services, and the Hawaii State Department of Health (DOH), effective immediately the following measures have been put in place:

-- Wahiawa General Hospital will be restricting visitor access to our Acute and Critical Patient Care Units.
+- Wahiawa General Hospital is restricting visitor access to our Acute and Critical Patient Care Units.
 For more information please click here.

-- Wahiawa Nursing and Rehabilitation Center (WNRC) is restricting all visitor access except to patients who are actively dying.
+- Wahiawa Nursing and Rehabilitation Center (WNRC) is restricting all visitor access except for residents who are nearing end of life.

 - All visitor access to the Emergency Department is being restricted unless you are an adult (18+ years old) accompanying a patient under the age of 18